Public Waste Collection Scheme

 Effective 1 June 2017, all used cooking oil (UCO) collectors must possess a Class B.1 GWC licence.
 Food retail establishments and food manufacturers are required to have their UCO collected by licensed collectors only.
 A list of licensed UCO collectors can be found below.

 Licensed UCO collectors are required to submit quarterly declaration through the Waste and Recycling Data Submission Services under the Waste & Resource Management System (WRMS) within two weeks after each calendar quarter.
-The link to WRMS can be found here.
+A copy of the declaration excel can be found here [xlsx 38 Kb], while the link to WRMS can be found here.

 How to apply for a GWC licence

-Application/Renewal for a GWC licence is done here.
+Application/Renewal for a GWC licence is done via GoBusiness.
 The annual GWC licence fee is $195 and the validity period is one year.
 Applicants are required to fulfil the criteria listed here [pdf 238 Kb].
+A sample of the GWC Licence can be found here.
+For licence renewals, licensees will also be required to submit their Annual Returns/ Form A, in addition to updating their vehicle, equipment, drivers and crew information in WRMS.
+A copy of the Annual Returns/ Form A can be found here [xlsx 80 Kb].
+A guide/ checklist of the information to be provided can be found here [pdf 213 Kb].
 Specific application instructions for UCO collectors are found here [1 Mb].

 How to apply for a disposal account and update vehicles, equipment, driver/crew information as a GWC